 In the Southern Hemisphere surface air temperatures were near or below the average for the previous 10 years.
-Especially Australia was cool compared to 2020.
+All major land areas were cool compared to the previous 10 years.
+Only New Zealand had relatively high temperatures.
+Ocean wise, temperatures were near or below the 10-yr average.